Pacific Ledger

 Very low cost

-Best for: Long-term investors who want broad, low-cost EM exposure in a single ETF.
+Best for: Long-term investors who want broad, low-cost emerging market exposure in one ETF.

 Index: FTSE Emerging Markets All Cap China A Inclusion Index